Gujarati-Style Okra & Potato Curry | Bhinda Bateta Nu Shak

 1 tspn Salt

 Heat up a large frying pan on medium high heat.
+Make sure it is non-stick, otherwise the okra and potatoes will stick to the pan while cooking.

 Add the oil and let the oil heat up.